juniorherenio/juniorherenio/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm currently working on MERN Stack
+- :computer: I'm PhD student in Genetids and Breeding at the Universidade Federal de Viçosa
-- :hourglass_flowing_sand:  Exploring Google Cloud & Microsoft Azure
+- :hourglass_flowing_sand:  Exploring Big Data and Artificial Intelligence
 - :rocket: Always ready to collaborate for Dev Experiments
-- :man_technologist: Former Project Lead Intern at GirlScript Foundation
+- :man_technologist: Data analyst at the <a href="https://lapea.ufv.br/">LAPEA</a>.
 - :dart: Life Hack: "Explore :fire: and Explode :bomb: with knowledge"
-- :trophy: Grand Finalist of "Smart India Hackathon 2019" - Software Edition
-- :zap: Fun fact: I love to attend Meetups for learning & Conferences for Networking<br>
+- :zap: Fun fact: I have three dogs!<br>

 <br>
 <br>